openstack-infra/infra-specs/specs/translation_check_site.rst

 Problem Description
 ===================

-Translators and translations reviewers need a way to verify that a translation behaves correctly when applied to the OpenStack dashboard.
+Translators and translation reviewers need a way to verify that translation behaves correctly when applied to the OpenStack Dashboard and its plug-ins.
 This also helps when context information is missing from a string, for example if "Search" is a label or a button, because in some cases the translations have to be different.
-Now a translator has to run their own devstack instance, fetch the updated translation, run the build, etc - which is cumbersome, requires skills outside the translation ones and duplicates a lot of work between every translation group.
+Now a translator has to run their own DevStack instance, fetch the updated translation, run the build, etc - which is cumbersome, requires skills outside the translation ones and duplicates a lot of work between every translation group.